 Harkness development

-This page contains the latest information about our new development site at Harkness.
+This page contains the latest information about our new memorial park at Harkness.

-Melbourne's largest new cemetery in over 100 years
+Victoria's largest new cemetery in over 100 years, growing with the community for the next century

 About the site